-The unaudited pro forma condensed combined statements of operations for the year ended December 31, 2012 and for the nine months ended September 30, 2013 combine the historical consolidated statements of operations of KKR and KFN, giving effect to the merger as if it had occurred on January 1, 2012.
-The unaudited pro forma condensed combined statement of financial condition as of September 30, 2013 combines the historical consolidated statement of financial condition of KKR and KFN, giving effect to the merger as if it had occurred on September 30, 2013.
+The unaudited pro forma condensed combined statements of operations for the year ended December 31, 2013 combine the historical consolidated statements of operations of KKR and KFN, giving effect to the merger as if it had occurred on January 1, 2013.
 The historical consolidated financial information has been adjusted in the unaudited pro forma condensed combined financial statements to give effect to pro forma events that are (1) directly attributable to the merger, (2) factually supportable, and (3) with respect to the statements of operations, expected to have a continuing impact on the combined results.
 The unaudited pro forma condensed combined financial information should be read in conjunction with the accompanying notes to the unaudited pro forma condensed combined financial statements.
 In addition, the unaudited pro forma condensed combined financial information was based on and should be read in conjunction with the:

-- separate historical audited financial statements of KKR as of and for the year ended December 31, 2012 and the related notes included in KKR's Annual Report on Form 10-K for the year ended December 31, 2012, which is incorporated by reference into this proxy statement/prospectus; - separate historical audited financial statements of KFN as of and for the year ended December 31, 2012 and the related notes included in KFN's Annual Report on Form 10-K for the year ended December 31, 2012, which is incorporated by reference into this proxy statement/prospectus; - separate historical unaudited financial statements of KKR as of and for the nine months ended September 30, 2013 and the related notes included in KKR's Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2013, which is incorporated by reference into this proxy statement/prospectus; and - separate historical unaudited financial statements of KFN as of and for the nine months ended September 30, 2013 and the related notes included in KFN's Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2013, which is incorporated by reference into this proxy statement/prospectus.
+- separate historical audited financial statements of KKR as of and for the year ended December 31, 2013 and the related notes included in KKR's Annual Report on Form 10-K for the year ended December 31, 2013, which is incorporated by reference into this proxy statement/prospectus; and - separate historical audited financial statements of KFN as of and for the year ended December 31, 2013 and the related notes included in KFN's Annual Report on Form 10-K for the year ended December 31, 2013, which is incorporated by reference into this proxy statement/prospectus.